JekaFRIZZ/second-gradle/README.md

-This project is made by @JekaFRIZZ
+This project is made by @JekaFRIZZ.